 The dry brush watercolour painting technique is suitable for artists at all levels, assuming, of course, you’re up for a little bit of experimenting.
 The dry brush technique is quite straightforward – you work with a small amount of paint and water which creates a unique look that encapsulates broken edges and creates texture within a piece.

 For success with dry brush painting, work with dry paper and very little paint and water loaded on your brush.
 This technique is particularly effective when creating “soft” objects such as waves, clouds, foliage or fur on animals.
-This technique can easily be combined with traditional wet methods to create different textures within your painting.
+This is one of the more abstract watercolour techniques but can easily be combined with traditional wet methods to create different textures within your painting.

 2. Rubbing Alcohol